tlswg/tls13-spec/draft-ietf-tls-tls13.md

 A server which negotiates TLS 1.3 MUST respond by sending a "supported_versions" extension containing the selected version value (0x0304).
-It MUST set the ServerHello.version field to 0x0303 (TLS 1.2).
+It MUST set the ServerHello.legacy_version field to 0x0303 (TLS 1.2).
+Clients MUST check for this extension prior to processing the rest of the ServerHello (although they will have to parse the ServerHello in order to read the extension).
 If this extension is present, clients MUST ignore the ServerHello.legacy_version value and MUST use only the "supported_versions" extension to determine client preferences.
 If the "supported_versions" extension contains a version not offered by the